openemr/openemr/cloud/v1-Beta-AWS-Guide/chapters/09-Administration.md

 - Redis is set up as a large single instance as opposed to a cluster of instances.
 - No SMTP solution is in place so OpenEMR emails will not be sent.

 A **Stable** version of this solution is being worked on by TeamEpsilon.
 All of the above limitations will be addressed.
-In addition, the solution can be ran on Microsoft, Google, and Oracle clouds.

 ### What are the Recommendations for Development and Testing?